ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * **Upload destination credential ID**: the ID of the credential entry managed on the Jenkins master which contains the destination information used to upload artifacts to another host.
-  This credential id is also set in the buildfarm_deployment.
+  This credential id is set in the buildfarm_deployment.
   At present, this value is only used for RPM jobs.